 Keith chuckled, “But then all the tickets have that,” he said.
 “This is an Explorer Corporation event after all.”

-A laugh, a short snort, that sounded like a pig.
+A laugh, a short snort, which sounded like a pig.
 He looked at Emily, her gaze fixed on his tablet.

 “The final four numbers are one, eight, one, two,” Keith said.